Corebrum/.github/profile/README.md

 # Corebrum

-## Decentralized Mesh Supercomputing Platform
+## Cognitive Mesh Supercomputing Platform

 Corebrum is a revolutionary decentralized mesh (super)computing platform that brings massively parallel and serialized compute capabilities to robotics, physical AI, and distributed computing applications.
 By combining compute, network, storage, and memory into a unified mesh architecture, Corebrum enables unprecedented scalability and flexibility for next-generation computing workloads.